- What Is Acid Reflux?

 Basil leaves are also effective in treating the symptoms of GERD.
 Take a glass of water and add few basil leaves in it.
 Boil till it reduces to one-third the amount, cool it, and then give it your child to drink in the morning.

 6. Aloe Vera

 Ginger juice mixed in some warm water works wonders to prevent acid reflux in children.
-You should give concoction on an empty stomach.
+You should give this concoction on an empty stomach.